irgroup-classrooms/individual-assignments-noahmll/labs/01/first.md

-Here is a link to my profile: [Link](https://github.com/noahmll) TO DO LIST of things I wish to learn this semester:
+Here is a link to my profile: [Link](https://github.com/noahmll)
+## TO DO LIST
+of things I wish to learn this semester:
   - [ ] what is Git?
   - [ ] what is GitHub?
   - [ ] how do I use GitHub?
   - [ ] what is this course for?
 ----------
+## Table of Markdown Syntax
 | Element | Markdown Syntax |
 | ----------- | ----------- |
 | Headings | # H1 |